History of propaganda: Second World War

 World War II saw continued use of propaganda as a weapon of war, building on the experience of WW1, both by Hitler's propagandist Joseph Goebbels and the British Political Warfare Executive, as well as the United States Office of War Information (OWI).

+Propaganda was an important instrument for Nazi party in acquiring and maintaining power, legitimizing their own authority, demoralizing enemies and spreading Nazi ideology.
+Before Germany's halt in early 1943, German propaganda actively hid the truth about war crimes and atrocities made in the German-occupied Europe. the Reich Ministry of Public Enlightenment and Propaganda (RMVP) used propaganda to emphasize the humanity that had been shown to the people by the German forces.

 Within the US, the British Security Coordination activities worked to counter pro-German sentiment, and isolationist opinion.
 Because of public distrust following the revelation of false atrocity stories during WW1 and the heavy association of propaganda with the Soviet Union and Nazi Germany, the U.S. government referred to its own propaganda effort as a "strategy of truth", this time using as its main method newsreels and an information format.
 Enlisting the cooperation of the news media, industry, and Hollywood, the OWI portrayed the war as a contest against democracy and dictatorship, good and evil.
 While the OWI focused on the home front, the Allies, and neutral countries, the military and the Office of Strategic Services (OSS) engaged in psychological warfare by directing propaganda against the Axis powers.

 The British broadcast black propaganda through fake German-language radio stations to Europe.
 It was disguised to sound like legitimate German radio broadcasts, but it had a negative twist designed to undermine German morale.
 The Germans undertook a similar program.
 The Reich Ministry of Public Enlightenment and Propaganda used English language broadcasts – such as Germany Calling – broadcast to the UK.
-Presenter William Joyce – a British fascist – gained the nickname "Lord Haw-Haw" from the popular press.
+Presenter William Joyce – an American-born fascist who voiced Nazi broadcasts, gained the nickname "Lord Haw-Haw" from the popular press.

 In the US, animation became popular, especially for winning over youthful audiences and aiding the U.S. war effort, e.g., Der Fuehrer's Face (1942), which ridicules Hitler and advocates the value of freedom.
-Some American war films in the early 1940s were designed to create a patriotic mindset and convince viewers that sacrifices needed to be made to defeat the Axis Powers.
+Some American war films in the early 1940s were designed to create a patriotic mindset and convince viewers that sacrifices needed to be made to defeat the Axis powers.
 Others were intended to help Americans understand their Allies in general, as in films like Know Your Ally: Britain and Our Greek Allies.
 Apart from its war films, Hollywood did its part to boost American morale in a film intended to show how stars of stage and screen who remained on the home front were doing their part not just in their labors, but also in their understanding that a variety of peoples worked together against the Axis menace: Stage Door Canteen (1943) features one segment meant to dispel Americans' mistrust of the Soviets, and another to dispel their bigotry against the Chinese.